What is Duplex Printing? Double Sided vs Single Sided Printing

 Speed of Simplex Printing

-One of the main advantages of simplex printing is its speed.
 Generally, simplex printing is faster than duplex printing because the printer only needs to print on one side of the paper.
-This makes it the preferred option for quick printing tasks where speed is a priority.
-However, it’s important to note that actual print times can vary based on system configuration, software, and page complexity.
+However, it’s important to note that actual print times can vary based on system configuration, software, and page complexity and although a single sheet may be faster, it isn’t usually twice as quick as duplex.

 How to Use Duplex Printing

-Setting up duplex printing is a straightforward process that can save you time and resources.
+Setting up duplex printing is straightforward and can save you time and resources.
 To begin, you need to ensure your printer supports automatic duplex printing.
 Many modern printers have this feature, often indicated by a ‘d’ in the model name.
 If your printer supports duplex printing, you can enable it through your computer’s settings.

 To set up duplex printing on Windows, navigate to the Control Panel and select “View Devices and Printers.”
 Right-click on your printer and choose “Printer Properties.”
 Look for the “Device Settings” tab and ensure the “Two-Sided Duplex Unit” is set to “Installed”.
 Once configured, you can select “Print on Both Sides” in your printing preferences.